antongolub/yarn-audit-fix/README.md

 `--npm-v7` flag is redundant.
 From v4.0.0 package's own version of **npm** is used by default.
 But you're still able to invoke system default with `--npm-path=system` or define any custom `--npm-path=/another/npm/bin`.

 ### Migration to v6+
 Default fix strategy [has been changed](https://github.com/antongolub/yarn-audit-fix/releases/tag/v6.0.0) to direct lockfile patching with `yarn audit --json` data.
-To use the previous _legacy_ flow, pass `--flow=npm` option to CLI.
+To use the previous _legacy_ flow, pass `--flow=convert` option to CLI.

 ### CLI
 | Option | Description | Default | `convert` | `patch` |